-With the weather warming up, getting outside is more important (and exciting) now than ever.
+With the warm weather here, getting outside is more important (and exciting) now than ever.
 While Toronto may seem like a concrete jungle, the city is home to more majestic nature areas and scenic trails than you might think.
-If you’re looking for the perfect COVID-safe weekend activity, grab your bike, your dog, or just your own two feet and visit one of these beautiful bike trails.
+If you’re looking for the weekend activity, grab your bike, your dog, or just your own two feet and visit one of these beautiful bike trails.

 Martin Goodman Trail